QUICK SUMMARY

 Social media turned what should have been brief updates into a relentless cycle of fear.
 During the COVID-19 pandemic, platforms amplified every tragic headline, alarming statistic, and conflicting opinion.
 What should have been a tool for communication quickly became a source of constant stress.

 Chronic stress is not just uncomfortable—it’s damaging with several potential harms.
-Elevated cortisol levels, impaired sleep, increased anxiety, and reduced immune function are all side effects.
+It can impair sleep, worsen anxiety, weaken resilience, and keep the body in a heightened alert state.
 And for Christians, there’s a spiritual cost as well: peace is replaced by panic, and trust in God is overshadowed by fear and feelings of sadness.

 “Therefore do not worry about tomorrow…” — Matthew 6:34 (NKJV)